-Testicles (also called the testes; a single testicle is called a testis) are part of the male reproductive system.
-These 2 organs are each normally a little smaller than a golf ball in adult males and are contained within a sac of skin called the scrotum.
-The scrotum hangs beneath the base of the penis.
+Testicles (also called testes; a single testicle is called a testis) are part of the male reproductive system.
+The 2 organs are each normally a little smaller than a golf ball in adult males.
+They're held within a sac of skin called the scrotum.
+The scrotum hangs under the base of the penis.

 Testicles have 2 main functions:

 Sperm cells are made in long, thread-like tubes inside the testicles called seminiferous tubules.
-They are then stored in a small coiled tube behind each testicle called the epididymis, where they mature.
+They're then stored in a small coiled tube behind each testicle called the epididymis.
+This is where they mature.

-During ejaculation, sperm cells are carried from the epididymis through the vas deferens to seminal vesicles, where they mix with fluids made by the vesicles, prostate gland, and other glands to form semen.
+During ejaculation, sperm cells are carried from the epididymis through the vas deferens to the seminal vesicles.
+There, they mix with fluids made by the vesicles, prostate gland, and other glands to form semen.
 This fluid then enters the urethra, the tube in the center of the penis through which both urine and semen leave the body.

-The testicles are made up of several types of cells, each of which can develop into one or more types of cancer.
-It is important to distinguish these types of cancers from one another because they differ in how they are treated and in their prognosis (outlook).
+The testicles are made up of many types of cells, each of which can develop into one or more types of cancer.
+It's important to know the type of cell the cancer started in and what kind of cancer it is because they differ in how they're treated and in their prognosis (outlook).

 Doctors can tell what type of testicular cancer you have by looking at the cells under a microscope.

 Seminomas tend to grow and spread more slowly than non-seminomas.
-The 2 main subtypes of these tumors are classical (or typical) seminomas and spermatocytic seminomas.
-Doctors can tell them apart by how they look under the microscope.
+The 2 main sub-types of these tumors are classical (or typical) seminomas and spermatocytic seminomas.

 Some seminomas can increase blood levels of a protein called human chorionic gonadotropin (HCG).
-HCG can be detected by a simple blood test and is considered a tumor marker for certain types of testicular cancer.
+HCG can be checked with a simple blood test and is considered a tumor marker for certain types of testicular cancer.
 It can be used for diagnosis and to check how the patient is responding to treatment.

-Embryonal carcinoma: This type of non-seminoma is present to some degree in about 40% of testicular tumors, but pure embryonal carcinomas occur only 3% to 4% of the time.
+Embryonal carcinoma: These cells are found in about 40% of testicular tumors, but pure embryonal carcinomas occur only 3% to 4% of the time.
 When seen under a microscope, these tumors can look like tissues of very early embryos.
 This type of non-seminoma tends to grow rapidly and spread outside the testicle.